afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ### Connecting to the Database

 For connecting our app to the database chinchay uses [knex](https://knex.org/).
-In this tutorial we will not dig in how knex fully work.
+In this tutorial we will not dig in how knex fully works.
 For more information on how to work around knex [click here](https://knex.org/).

 First of all, we highly recommend to install knex globally: